SUBJECTS

 The basement membrane

-2. What is dens in dente?
+37. What are the clinical ramifications of dens in dente?

 Compressed layer of flat to cuboidal cells